North Island New Zealand Self Drive • Freedom Destinations

 With flights from £1659

-All prices are per person and based on 2 sharing a double or twin room.
+All prices are per person and based on two people sharing a double or twin room.
 Price shown based on low season travel from May to September, subject to availability.
 Hotels specified are subject to availability and may be substituted by one of a similar or higher standard.
 Supplements will apply if alternative hotels are booked.

 A one way fee of $150 will be charged locally for your car hire.